A

 Virtual Valuation

 The process of estimating a property’s value using remote tools such as satellite imagery, historical data, and digital walkthroughs, rather than in-person site visits.
-Learn more about virtual valuations and how they compare to desktop appraisals and onsite appraisals here.

 Wastewater Treatment Plant

 A facility that removes contaminants from sewage and industrial wastewater, requiring specialized equipment and risk considerations due to environmental and operational factors.
-Click here to learn more about the data you need to collect for wastewater treatment plants.

 Water Treatment Plant

 A facility that processes raw water to make it safe for public consumption, often involving complex systems and infrastructure with specific appraisal and insurance requirements.
-Click here to learn more about the data you need to collect for water treatment plants.

 Wet Sprinkler System